goodlyrottenapple/calculus-toolbox/index.md

 ### Get started

-To get started head over to the [github page](https://github.com/goodlyrottenapple/calculus-toolbox) and fork the repository to get started.
+To get started head over to the [github page](https://github.com/goodlyrottenapple/calculus-toolbox) and fork the repository or download the project as a [zip file](https://github.com/goodlyrottenapple/calculus-toolbox/archive/master.zip).

 ### System requirements